skilld-labs/kaizer/scripts/theme-generator/README.md

 `500x461` or `500x523` - so height is close to width, but various.

 Idea of this file is to document all possible image styles, so after back-end developer can write a simple script which will take this file and generate all possible image styles and its configs in Drupal automatically.
+This process is supposed to be done only once on project.
+Normally back-end developer can generate all image styles in Drupal only when 100% of image styles are described in this file.
 Moreover, this file is already using by our storybook.
 So Storybook and Drupal will be aligned in terms of images.

 For the displaying images in Storybook we are using [faker](https://www.npmjs.com/package/@faker-js/faker) library.
 And by default type of images is `abstract`, but you can customize this type in `a-image.stories.js` if you need.

-Usage this component in storybook is next:
+Usage of this component in storybook is next:

 ```
 r('a-image', {